Compare multi-pet insurance

 What affects the cost of multi-pet insurance cost?

-The cost of your lifetime pet insurance policy depends on a number of factors:
+The cost of your multi-pet insurance policy depends on a number of factors:

 - The number of pets.
 The more pets you insure, the higher your premium is likely to be.
 However, multi-pet insurance will always be cheaper than taking out separate insurance policies for each pet.